237,99 €

 • Gebundenes Buch

 The Routledge Companion to Diasporic Jazz Studies recognizes the proliferation of jazz as global music in the 21st century.
-It illustrates the multi-vocality of contemporary jazz studies, combining local narratives, global histories and cultural criticism.
+It illustrates the multi-vocality of contemporary jazz studies, combining local narratives, global histories, and cultural criticism.
+It rests on the argument that diasporic jazz is not a passive, second-hand reflection of music originating in the US, but possesses its own integrity, vitality, and distinctive range of identities.
+This companion reveals the contradictions of cultural globalization from which diasporic jazz cultures emerge, through 45 chapters within seven…mehr

 Produktbeschreibung

 The Routledge Companion to Diasporic Jazz Studies recognizes the proliferation of jazz as global music in the 21st century.
-It illustrates the multi-vocality of contemporary jazz studies, combining local narratives, global histories and cultural criticism.
+It illustrates the multi-vocality of contemporary jazz studies, combining local narratives, global histories, and cultural criticism.
+It rests on the argument that diasporic jazz is not a passive, second-hand reflection of music originating in the US, but possesses its own integrity, vitality, and distinctive range of identities.
+This companion reveals the contradictions of cultural globalization from which diasporic jazz cultures emerge, through 45 chapters within seven thematic parts:

 Autorenporträt

-Ádám Havas is a Marie Sk¿odowska-Curie postdoctoral researcher at the University of Barcelona (2022-2024) and a member of The Center for the Study of Culture, Politics, and Society (CECUPS) at the University's Sociology Department.
-Bruce Johnson currently holds honorary professorships in Departments including Music, Cultural History, Communications and Media in the universities of Glasgow, Turku (Finland) and University of Technology Sydney and the University of New South Wales in Australia.
+Ádám Havas is a Marie Sk¿odowska-Curie postdoctoral researcher at the University of Barcelona (2022-2024) and a member of The Center for the Study of Culture, Politics, and Society (CECUPS) in the University's Sociology Department.
+From October 2024 he will be an international fellow at the Kulturwissenschaftliches Institut Essen (KWI).
+Bruce Johnson currently holds honorary professorships in various departments, including Music, Cultural History, Communications and Media at the University of Glasgow and the University of Turku (Finland); and at the University of Technology Sydney and the University of New South Wales in Australia.
 David Horn was the first Director of the Institute of Popular Music (IPM) at the University of Liverpool.